 In recent years, members of Red Barn Primary School have attended training on the following themes:

 How accessible is the school environment?

-The school site is a one story building so the vast majority of areas are accessible to all.
-The Key Stage 1 playground and independent working area in library are on a different level and accessed via steps only.
+The school site is a one-storey building so the vast majority of areas are accessible to all.
+The Key Stage 1 playground and independent working area in the library are on a different level and accessed via steps only.
 The school can be accessed using a gradual path as an alternative to steps.
 The school has a fully accessible disabled toilet.
 The Year 6 classroom is only accessible via steps however alternative arrangements would be made if the need arose.

 With inclusion at the heart of our practice, risk assessments are carried out ahead of school trips with the aim of ensuring risks can be minimized sufficiently to allow all children to participate.
 We endeavour to use transportation with wheelchair access where possible.
 When relevant, we would liaise with you about transportation to and from an event.

 How will the school prepare and support my child when joining Red Barn Primary School or transferring to a new school?